-In the note business, we categorize a commercial note as one in which a commercial property was sold using owner financing.
+In the note business, we consider a commercial note to be one in which a commercial property was sold using owner financing.
 If you sold a business without the real estate (business assets only), we would call that a business note and ask you to go here.

 - Office building notes